-- NICE TA implementation must be within 90 days of publication 11th January 2017. - Blueteg forms to be developed. - Trusts to initiate homecare. - Pathway discussed at Rheumatology Network.
-At present, the pathway comprises of 4 lines of treatment, of which tofacitinib is expected to be an option.
+- NICE TA implementation must be within 90 days of publication 9th November 2017. - Blueteq forms to be developed. - Trusts to initiate homecare. - Pathway to be discussed at Rheumatology Network.
+At present, the pathway comprises of 4 lines of treatment, of which baricitinib is expected to be an option.